Wildlife of Brazil

-species in the world, Brazil is considered to have the greatest biodiversity of any country on the planet.
-It has the most known species of plants (55,000), freshwater fish (3,000), and mammals (over 689).
-It also ranks third on the list of countries with the most bird species (1,832) and second with the most reptile species (744).
-The number of fungal species is unknown but is large.
+species in the world, Brazil has the greatest biodiversity of any country on the planet.
+It has the most known species of plants (60,000), freshwater fish (3,000), amphibians (1,188), snakes (430), insects (90,000) and mammals (775).
+Brazil is also the country with the most native species of eatable fruits (over 300).

+It also ranks third on the list of countries with the most bird species (1,971) and the third with the most reptile species (848).
+The number of fungal species is unknown (+3,300 species).
 Approximately two-thirds of all species worldwide are found in tropical areas, often coinciding with developing countries such as Brazil.
 Brazil is second only to Indonesia as the country with the most endemic species.